DKFZ-ODCF/nf-bam2fastq/README.md

 ${readGroupName}_${readType}.fastq.gz
 ```

-The read-group name is the name of the "@RG" attribute the reads in the file wer found to be connected to.
+The read-group name is the name of the "@RG" attribute the reads in the file were found to be connected to.
 For reads in your BAM that don't have a read-group assigned the "default" read-group is used.
 Consequently, your BAMs should not contain a read-group "default"!
 The read-type is one of the following:

   * R1, R2: paired-reads 1 or 2
   * U1, U2: orphaned reads, i.e. first or second reads marked as paired but with a missing mate.